WHY DECLUTTER AND NOT JUST ORGANISE?

 However, there are some definite downsides to only organising what you have, instead of decluttering.

-- Time – Just organising your belongings will still mean that you have to spend time looking after them – moving, tidying, cleaning and storing them.
+Just organising your belongings will still mean that you have to spend time looking after them – moving, tidying, cleaning and storing them.
 This is a waste of your time when you could be using that time for more of what matters.

-- Energy – You will still have the same number of possessions and probably even more storage space to look after as well.
+You will still have the same number of possessions and probably even more storage to manage as well.
 If you organise your stuff, the chances are that you’ll have more shelves, tables, cupboards and boxes to put it all in.
 That means more dusting and cleaning of not only your belongings, but those storage units too!
 This is a waste of your energy.

 - Will they magically mean that your kids or partner know to put stuff away in them?